 In addition to the Authority owned service areas, PMG New Jersey II ("PMG") operates one fueling station and convenience store on its property in Colonia, New Jersey, which abuts the Parkway northbound at approximately milepost 133.6, and one fueling station and convenience store on its property in Iselin, New Jersey, which abuts the Parkway southbound at approximately milepost 132.7.
 On June 18, 2014, the Authority and PMG entered into an agreement whereby PMG remits to the Authority fifteen thousand dollars (\$15,000) per month related to PMG's operation of its facilities which have direct access to the Parkway.
 The initial term of the agreement ended on December 31, 2016 and it renews automatically every three (3) years thereafter for consecutive three (3) year renewal terms.
 The first renewal term began on January 1, 2017, as neither party terminated the agreement for cause.
-During each renewal term, the monthly fee increases by three percent (3%).
+During each renewal term, the monthly fee increases by three percent (3%) over the fee due in the initial term or prior renewal term, as applicable.

 133 Colonia, L.L.C. operates one fueling station on its property in Colonia, New Jersey, which abuts the Parkway northbound at approximately milepost 133.6.
 82 Iselin, L.L.C., operates one fueling station on its property in Iselin, New Jersey, which abuts the Parkway southbound at approximately milepost 132.7.
 On July 23, 2015, the Authority entered into agreement with 133 Colonia, L.L.C., and 82 Iselin, L.L.C., to operate a convenience store on each of their properties.
 Pursuant to such agreement, 133 Colonia, L.L.C. and 82 Iselin, L.L.C. will each pay the Authority \$5,000 per month when the stores are operational.
-It is anticipated that construction at the two (2) locations will be completed by December 31, 2017 and will become operational at that time.
+It is anticipated that construction at the two (2) locations will be completed by December 31, 2018 and will become operational at that time.
+During each renewal term, the monthly fee increases by six percent (6%) over the fee due in the initial term or prior renewal term, as applicable.